MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/best-practices-anonymous-sharing.md

 3. Under **Advanced settings for "Anyone" links**, select the file and folder permissions that you want to use.</br>
    ![Screenshot of SharePoint organization-level Anyone link permissions settings](media/sharepoint-organization-anyone-link-permissions.png)

+With *Anyone* links set to **View**, users can still share files and folders with guests and give them edit permissions by using *Specific people* links.
+These links require guests to authenticate, and you can track and audit guest activity on files and folders shared with these links.

 ## Set default link type to only work for people in your organization

 When *Anyone* sharing is enabled for your organization, the default sharing link is normally set to **Anyone**.
 While this can be convenient for users, it can increase the risk of unintentional anonymous sharing.
 If a user forgets to change the link type while sharing a sensitive document, they might accidentally create a sharing link that doesn't require authentication.